SooryaGeorge7/Paint-In-Cafe/README.md

 #### Testing User Stories(UX)
 #### Owner's Goals
 * To be able to view the site on different device sizes.
+  * Responsiveness was achieved though media queries and chrome dev tools were used to help inspect the site in varying sizes.
 * To allow potential customers to find out about Paint-In Cafe and where its located.
+  * The footer contains information about location.
+The home page has a text overlying the background video that asks the site visitor a question and the button below says "learn more".
+If you click on the button, the site will take the visitor to the concept section of home page where the visitor can learn more about Paint-in Cafe.
-* To allow potential customers about the concept of the cafe and understand what they need to do to visit.
+* To allow potential customers learnabout the concept of the cafe and understand what they need to do to visit.
+  * In the section under the heading "How does it work?", There are 6 divs that contain headings and information that the website visitor most likely would want to know more about.
+Eg: Bookings, experience, cafe.
+  * Gallery shows a few images from the cafe and experience so that the visitors know what to expect before visiting.
 * To ensure visitors have access to contact details incase they have any questions with regards to the cafe.
+  * Contact details are shown in footer of each page of website.
 * To ensure customers know exactly what they get out of the experience.
+  * Provide sufficient information about the experience, price of everything and also allow images of cafe and experence to be seen by potential customer.
 * To allow customers to be able to book tables in case of events.
-* To provide the visitors all the information they need before visiting the cafe for the first time.
+  * The navigation bar has an `Event Enquiry` page which takes visitors to a page that allows customers to fill in a form and submit the form.
+The page also has information as to when booking's are required.
 * To be able to view the site in dark or lightmode with ease.
+  * The colors chosen for website have sufficient contrast and the website was tested for lighthouse score in darkmode as well.
-* To ensure that the visitor can easily naviagte through the site.
+* To ensure that the visitor can easily navigate through the site.
+  * Navgation links are easy to find in both big and small screens and they change color when hovered or focused on a specific link.

 #### First Time Visitor Goals
 * To be able to navigate around the website with ease to find any information.